ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 * `ScElementaryEvent` is base class for all sc-events, it can be used to handle all sc-events for specified sc-element;
 * `ScEventAfterGenerateConnector`, emits each time, when sc-connector from or to specified sc-element is generated;
 * `ScEventAfterGenerateOutgoingArc`, emits each time, when outgoing sc-arc from specified sc-element is generated;
-* `ScEventAfterGenerateIncomingArc`, emits each time, when ingoing sc-arc to specified sc-element is generated;
+* `ScEventAfterGenerateIncomingArc`, emits each time, when incoming sc-arc to specified sc-element is generated;
 * `ScEventAfterGenerateEdge`, emits each time, when sc-edge from or to specified sc-element is generated;
 * `ScEventBeforeEraseConnector`, emits each time, when sc-connector from or to specified sc-element is erasing;
 * `ScEventBeforeEraseOutgoingArc`, emits each time, when outgoing sc-arc from specified sc-element is erasing;
-* `ScEventBeforeEraseIncomingArc`, emits each time, when ingoing sc-arc to specified sc-element is erasing;
+* `ScEventBeforeEraseIncomingArc`, emits each time, when incoming sc-arc to specified sc-element is erasing;
 * `ScEventBeforeEraseEdge`, emits each time, when sc-edge from or to specified sc-element is erasing;
 * `ScEventBeforeEraseElement`, emits, when specified sc-element is erasing;
 * `ScEventBeforeChangeLinkContent`, emits each time, when content of specified sc-link is changing.